kadahlin/Skryfall/README.md

 # Skryfall

-This is an unofficial library for type safe access to the [scryfall api](https://scryfall.com/docs/api) using Kotlin Multiplatform.
+This is an unofficial library for type safe access to the [scryfall api](https://scryfall.com/docs/api) using Bazel.
 I made this as a utility for another project and figured it would make a good library.
 The API is in no way final and is subject to change with additional releases.
 Further documentation will be coming but for now a sample usage can be seen in the `/sample` module.
-Builders for the objects returned by the client for use in testing are found in the `skryfall-test` package.
+Builders for the objects returned by the client for use in testing are found in the `skryfall-test` module.

 ## To use: